LetsWrappIt/VsCommandBuddy/docs/usecases.md

 - Generate ORM DAL dlls
 - Run testunits
 - Deploy api project to various environments (test or production environments)
-- Deploy background tasks as win-nt services
+- Deploy background tasks as win-nt services (stop service, update service and start service)
 - Bump versioning
+- Etc...

-Like frontenders, backenders are working on multiple projects.
+Like frontenders, backenders are equally blessed to work on multiple projects.

 #### The problem
 How to deal with all these commands?
 The configuration keys, the proper urls and so on?